algorithmica-org/algorithmica/content/english/hpc/analyzing-performance/profiling.md

 weight: 4
 ---

 There are two general ways of finding performance issues: starting at the code and profiling.
-Just as there are three levels of depth in the first approach — you can inspect source code, immediate representation and assembly — there are three main approaches when it comes to profiling: instrumentation, statistical profiling and simulation.
+Just as there are three levels of depth in the first approach — you can inspect source code, intermediate representation and assembly — there are three main approaches when it comes to profiling: instrumentation, statistical profiling and simulation.

 ## Instrumentation